Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Introduction

 A policy $\pi$ is a (potentially random) mapping from currently observed state $X_{i,t}$ to an action $W_{i,t}$; these actions may then affect future outcomes and states.
 We write $\mathbb{E}_\pi$ for expectations with actions taken according to $\pi$, e.g., $\EE[\pi]{Y_{i,T}}$ is the expectation of the last outcome if the policy $\pi$ is followed throughout.
 The value $V(\pi)$ of a policy measures the expected welfare from following a policy; for convenience, we will assume that the outcomes are direct proxies for welfare, and use \smash{$V(\pi) = T^{-1} \sum_{t = 1}^T \EE[\pi]{Y_{i,t}}$}.
 When data is not collected according to $\pi$, the task of estimating $V(\pi)$ is often referred to as off-policy evaluation.

 Given this set of notations, we can formally spell out the different approaches to modeling treatment dymanics discussed above, i.e., model-free decision processes, Markov decision processes, and POMDPs.
-We note that both Model \ref{mod:MDP} and Model \ref{mod:POMDP} implicitly assume that the state transitions are stationary (i.e., do not vary with time).
+We note that both Model \ref{mod:MDP} and Model \ref{mod:POMDP} implicitly assume that the state transitions are stationary (i.e., do not vary with time); see \citet{kallus2022efficiently} for a comparison of results for off-policy evaluation in MDPs with and without stationarity assumptions.
 The POMDP assumption is illustrated in Figure \ref{fig:pomdp}.\footnote{Without loss of generality, the measured $X_{i,t}$ capture any relevant information contained in $Y_{i,t-1}$, which is why we do not have any outgoing arrows from the outcomes.}

 \begin{model}[Model-free decision process] The distribution of \smash{$\{Y_{i,t}, \, X_{i,t+1}\}$} may have an arbitrary dependence on \smash{$X_{i,1}, \, W_{i,1}, \, Y_{i,1}, \, \ldots, \, Y_{i,t-1}, \, X_{i,t}, \, W_{i,t}$}; however, future actions cannot affect present observations. \end{model}